GovReady/compliancekbs/README.md

 `short-title`: A short form display title of the document.

 `url`: The preferred URL where the document can be viewed.
 This is a link for humans.
 We recognize URLs that look like `https://www.documentcloud.org/documents/###-____.html` for displaying thumbnails from DocumentCloud.
+All documents must have a `url`.

 `authoritative-url`: A link to the authoritative copy of a document, i.e. as published by the document owner.
 The URL should return a direct download link for a file in the format given in the `format` document property.
 Markdown-formatted documents should have this URL set to the address that fetches the raw Markdown content (i.e. under `https://raw.githubusercontent.com`) so that the application can fetch the document to generate context and thumbnails.